Basic Policy

 Initiatives for the LGBTQ Community

 LGBTQ-related training is provided throughout the group, including for human resource departments and other sections, in order to promote understanding.
 Also, from 2020, Taiho Pharmaceutical has conducted training for the human resources (HR) department, the management tier, as well as other divisions and departments to introduce basic understanding on this topic and to convey the current thinking in Japanese society, with examples of initiatives by other companies.
 The training also covers specific examples of what can be done today.
-Approximately 1,700 employees have taken the course to date.
-In 2021, 230 employees took part in an Otsuka Chemical webinar for all employees entitled “Companies and LGBTQ: Considering Diversity in the Workplace.”
-Otsuka Pharmaceutical also conducts training for all personnel, while Otsuka Warehouse is striving to create a more comfortable work environment, for example by removing the terms male and female from work regulations.
+Approximately 2,690 employees have taken this course to date.
+Otsuka Pharmaceutical, Otsuka Chemical, and Otsuka Foods are also conducting LGBTQ training and e-learning for all employees, while Otsuka Warehouse is striving to create a more comfortable work environment, for example by removing the terms male and female from work regulations.

 Initiatives for the Employment of People with Disabilities